lelou6666/nimbus-docs/phantom/webapp.rst

 Next select one of the FutureGrid clouds on which your domain will run.
 There are four clouds, hotel, sierra, alamo, and foxtrot.
-Note that as you select different clouds the 'Person Images' and 'Public Images' boxes change.
+Note that as you select different clouds the 'Personal Image' and 'Public Image' boxes change.
 This is because the set of images available on each cloud need not be identical.